p2-inc/phasetwo-docs/docs/getting-started/configuration.md

 ### Realm setup

-Depending on how you are using Phase Two (i.e. self-service, dedicated deployments, Docker image, etc.), your initial configuration might differ sligtly.
+Depending on how you are using Phase Two (i.e. self-service, dedicated deployments, Docker image, etc.), your initial configuration might differ slightly.
 These options may already have been set by default, but they are documented here in case not.
 It is also useful to understand the purpose for each selection.

 #### Themes